knowii-oss/knowii/CONTRIBUTING.md

 ### Adding new pages

 To add new pages to the application, you can either create a dedicated controller (e.g., for API endpoints), or declare the page in the `web.php` routes file.
-Example: `Route::inertia('/contact', 'Contact');`
+Example: `Route::inertia('/contact', 'Contact');`.
+The initial data the page needs should be passed via Inertia.
+All further actions should be handled through the API, not via Inertia.
+This ensures that the API is on par with the UI.

 ### Database